batesy112233/CMM-Group-Project---G4/README.md

 **OR**

-1. Open your terminal or command prompt.
+1. Open your terminal or command prompt (On Windows, Ctrl + R, then type cmd then press OK).
 2. Navigate to the directory where you want to store the project. e.g., type and run:
 ```bash
 cd Downloads
 ```
-3. Execute the git clone command, then go to the directory:
+3. Execute the git clone command, then go to the directory by entering:
 ```bash
 git clone https://github.com/batesy112233/CMM-Group-Project---G4
 ```